NeuroTechX/ntx_slack_archive/random.md

  >karletzel cannot make it for this one but will definitely join a later instance ; are they generally taking place in Sunnyvale or is it moving around the bay area ?

+7/20/2017 2:56 PM

+ **karletzel** :

+ >yrenard they are always at Plug n Play center in Sunnyvale